Reactive-Network/reactive-smart-contract-demos/src/demos/cron/README.md

 ## Overview

-The **Reactive CRON Demo** deploys a Reactive contract that responds to periodic CRON events on Reactive Network.
+The **CRON Demo** deploys a Reactive contract that responds to periodic CRON events on Reactive Network.
 On each CRON tick, the contract records the current block number and emits a `Callback` event that calls back into itself.
 The pattern serves as a starting template for any time-based automation: rewards distribution, maintenance routines, data polling, or periodic state updates.

 The contract extends `AbstractPausableReactive`, which provides built-in pause and resume support.
 The `getPausableSubscriptions()` method declares the contract's subscriptions, allowing Reactive to manage its active state without redeployment.